agrc/auditor/README.md

 1. `TABLENAME`: The fully-qualified source table name.
 The schema will be used to determine the group and folder (ie, `SGID10.BOUNDARIES.Counties`'s category is `Utah SGID Boundaries` and its folder is `Boundaries`)
 1. `AGOL_ITEM_ID`: The published AGOL item id for the table.
 1. `AGOL_PUBLISHED_NAME`: The table's desired AGOL Feature Service name.
+1. `Authoritative`: Whether the dataset should be marked as "Authoritative" (`y`), "Deprecated" (`d`), or neither (blank).

 The AGOL metatable is hosted on AGOL and is also read with `arcpy`.
-It needs the following fields in addition to the SGID metatable's fields:
+It does not contain the `Authoritative` field, and it needs the following field in addition to the SGID metatable's fields:

-1. `Category`: Whether the layer is `shelved` or `static`.
+1. `CATEGORY`: Whether the layer is `shelved` or `static`.

 ## Thumbnail Directory